KimberlyCaristi

 At least, I can respond in Italian “Perche?
 Why?”

 He looked at me with what I called cow eyes.
-He recognized me as an English speaker.
+These soulful eyes looked up to me and he recognized me as an English speaker.
 “He is just a poor man trying to feed his family.”

 His wife added, “We see his kind all the time at the church.
 Usually just the wives and children because the men work the town for money.”
 The wife handed the wallet to the man, “Guido, it is all here.”